LarsDu/DiffuMon/README.md

 ## Getting started

-#### Setting up environment
+### Setting up environment
-This repo uses [`rye`](https://rye.astral.sh/guide/installation/) as the package/enviornment manager
+This repo uses [`rye`](https://rye.astral.sh/guide/installation/) as the package/environment manager

-The following command will install packages and setup a virtual enviornment
+The following command will install packages and setup a virtual environment
 ```
 # Install packages
 $ rye sync